cia-labs/anya-files/docs/ark-changelog.md

   - Initial documentation setup.

 ### January 27th, 2024
-  - **TL;DR:** Server setup transitioned from MAAS to Ubuntu with Cockpit, Portainer for container management on `ark004`, storage expansion and NFS setup on `ark001`, Cloudflare tunnels for secure access, GPU drivers installed, and Ollama service running on `ark003`.
   - Discontinued the use of MAAS for server setup.
   - Transitioned to standard Ubuntu server installations with Cockpit for remote UI access.
   - All four servers can be managed from a single Cockpit instance.